 We were thrilled when my fertility charts unveiled the blessing of a new baby.
-One of the joys of charting is that we are in tune with our mutual fertility and we are able to express our intimate love for one another while anticipating that that love has the potential to spring forth into a life of his/her own.
+One of the joys of charting is that we are in tune with our mutual fertility.
+So, we’re able to express our intimate love for one another while anticipating that that love has the potential to spring forth into a life of his/her own.

 Recognizing Our Childbearing Years Will End

-I had two distinct prayers from that day on, that I could deliver our baby away from the harsh world and that I could be spared from surgery.
-For the next few days we waited, but no progress was made.
+I had two distinct prayers from that day on: that I could deliver our baby away from the harsh world and that I could be spared from surgery.
+For the next few days we waited with no progress.

 Our wonderful priest called and encouraged me to ask God to reveal the sex of this baby and the name to be given.
 What a comfort and affirmation of life he offered.